opticdev/optic-custom-rules-starter/README.md

 Scripts:
 - `npm run build` - builds and minifies a ruleset package.
 - `npm run publish` - publishes a built ruleset package (from `npm run build`) to optic cloud.
-Requires an optic token, which is passed in via the `OPTIC_TOKEN` environment variable.
-See `.env.example` for details.
+  > Ensure that you set the `OPTIC_TOKEN` environment variable.
+You can get a token at https://app.useoptic.com
 - `npm run test` - runs tests
 - `npm run typecheck` - runs typechecking